-You must research the available options and decide on your birth plan.
-You must decide on your preferred place of childbirth and the preferred form of delivery.
+You should research the available options and decide on your birth plan.
+You should also decide on your preferred place of childbirth and the preferred form of delivery, in conjunction with your healthcare provider.
 You may also think about your birth companions, your specific preferences regarding the birth environment, your choices for labor pain relief, and your choice of procedures to be avoided.

 3. Paying for care

 Many women worry about the costs of medical bills during their pregnancy.
-However, in several nations, many good insurance plans that cover prenatal and natal care.
-Talk to the hospital authorities to know the available insurance options.
+However, in several nations, there are many good insurance plans that cover prenatal and natal care.
+Talk to the hospital authorities to know about the available insurance options.

 You might know of your pregnancy only after a few weeks into the first trimester of pregnancy.
 Once you know of your pregnancy, it is recommended that you seek advice from your OB/GYN regarding your prenatal care.
-Adequate nutrition, hydration, and sleep can help you navigate through the hiccups of the first trimester of pregnancy.
+Adequate nutrition, hydration, and sleep can help you navigate through the hiccups of your first trimester.

 - Everything you need to know about the first trimester (weeks 1 to 12).

 - Constipation in Pregnancy.